imagen2/imagen_processing/tbss_dti/sop_diffusion.md

 # 3. Quality controls

+QC variables are stored in the spreadsheet ["imagen_dti_report.csv"](https://github.com/imagen2/imagen_processing/blob/master/tbss_dti/imagen_dti_report.csv). qc_cross_global and qc_long_global are the main qc variables for the cross-sectional (3.1) and longitudinal (3.2) QCs.

 ## 3.1  Cross-sectional QC

-The eddy qc tools (QUAD, SQUAD) were applied at the single subject and study wise level exporting (1) outliers-related, (2) volume to volume motion and (3) signal to noise ratio (SNR) QC metrics.
-An automatic QC procedure was performed on the number of volumes, the tensor computation, the size of the brain mask, the average SNR of the b0 volumes, and the total % of outlier slices using an univariate inter quartile range approach and an multivariate outlier approach (mvoutier R package).
+The eddy qc tools (QUAD, SQUAD) were applied at the single subject and study wise level exporting -1- outliers-related, -2- volume to volume motion and -3- signal to noise ratio (SNR) QC metrics.
+An automatic QC procedure was performed on the number of volumes (qc_vol), the tensor computation (qc_tensor), the size of the brain mask (qc_mask), the average SNR of the b0 volumes (qc_snrb0), and the total % of outlier slices (qc_outlier) using an univariate inter quartile range approach and an multivariate outlier approach (mvoutier R package).

 ## 3.2  Longitudinal QC

-Diffusion images underwent visual quality control procedures in order to discard images with defective spatial normalization.
-(1) A first visual QC procedure was performed on the initial registration of the individual diffusion images on the IXI aging template.
-(2) A second visual QC procedure was performed on the initial registration of the within-subject templates on the IXI aging template.
-(3) A third visual QC procedure was performed on the final registration of the individual diffusion imges on the IIT human brain tensor template.
+Diffusion images underwent visual quality control procedures in order to discard images with defective spatial normalization. -1- A first visual QC procedure was performed on the initial registration of the individual diffusion images on the IXI aging template (qc_affvisual1). -2- A second visual QC procedure was performed on the initial registration of the within-subject templates on the IXI aging template (qc_affvisual2). -3- A third visual QC procedure was performed on the final registration of the individual diffusion images on the IIT human brain tensor template (qc_warpvisual).

 ## 3.3 TBSS integration QC